timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-05-06
+# Objectives for Today 2021-05-07

-- Add SQLite to Telemetry Buddy and begin ensuring car/track info can be saved.
-- Collect information about the driver car.
+- Collect more information about the drivers car and session status.

 **Purpose**